szilard/benchm-ml/README.md

 As a side effect of this work I had the pleasure to be invited to talk at several conferences (KDD, R-finance, useR!, eRum, H2O World, Crunch, Predictive Analytics World, EARL, Domino Data Science Popup, Big Data Day LA, Budapest Data Forum) and to over 10 meetups (see code/slides and for some video recordings [here](https://github.com/szilard/talks)).
-To work goes on, expect more results...
+The work goes on, expect more results...